rust-osdev/bootimage/Readme.md

 ## Configuration

-Configuration is done through a through a `[package.metadata.bootimage]` table in the `Cargo.toml` of your kernel.
+Configuration is done through a `[package.metadata.bootimage]` table in the `Cargo.toml` of your kernel.
 The following options are available:

 ```toml
 [package.metadata.bootimage]